82nd Airborne Division: Meuse-Argonne Offensive

-328th Infantry Regiment of the 82nd Division advances in preparation to capture Hill 223 on 7 October 1918.

-The division mobilized to the Clermont area in Argonne (just west of Verdun) starting on 24 September, stationed there to act as a reserve for the US First Army.
+The division mobilized to the Clermont area in Argonne, just west of Verdun, starting on 24 September, stationed there to act as a reserve for the US First Army.
 On 3 October, Major General George B. Duncan, commander of the 77th Division, relieved William Burnham of his duties and took over as commander of the 82nd.

 On the night of 6 October 1918, the 164th Brigade relieved troops of the 28th Division, which were holding the front line from south of Fléville to La Forge, along the eastern bank of the Aire River.
-On 7 October the 82nd Division, minus the 163rd Brigade, which remained in reserve, attacked the northeastern edge of the Argonne Forest, taking "Hill 223" in the process.
+On 7 October, the 82nd Division, minus the 163rd Brigade, which remained in reserve, attacked the northeastern edge of the Argonne Forest, taking "Hill 223" in the process.
 The division's right flank entered the commune of Cornay but later withdrew southeast.
 The division's left flank took the high ground northwest of Châtel-Chéhéry.
 On 9 October, the division's left flank advanced to form a line along the French pylons on the road to the Belgian city of la Louvière.

 Throughout October, the division advanced north-east along the Aire (Aisne) river.
 On 10 October, it relieved troops of the 1st Division in Ardennes at Fléville and Sommerance.
 The 82nd Division then relaunched an attack on Cornay and the Belgian city of Enghien, successfully re-establishing the front there.
 On 11 October, the right flank of the division took the high ground north of the Rance river while the left flank continued to advance along the Aire.
 The next day, the 42nd Division relieved the 82nd's troops in Sommerance.
 Attacking with fresh troops, the 82nd broke through the Hindenburg line on 15 October.